Damages: Quantum (measure) of damages

-Liability for payment of an award of damages is established when the claimant proves, on the balance of probabilities, that a defendant's wrongful act caused a tangible, harm, loss or injury to the plaintiff.
+Liability for payment of an award of damages is established when the claimant proves, on the balance of probabilities, that a defendant's wrongful act caused a tangible harm, loss or injury to the plaintiff.
 Once that threshold is met, the plaintiff is entitled to some amount of recovery for that loss or injury.
 No recovery is not an option.
 The court must then assess the amount of compensation attributable to the harmful acts of the defendant.
 The amount of damages a plaintiff would recover is usually measured on a "loss of bargain" basis, also known as expectation loss, or "economic loss".
 This concept reflects the difference between "the value of what has been received and its value as represented".

-Damages are usually assessed at the date of the wrongful act, but in England and Wales, Pelling J has observed that this is not the case if justice requires the assessment of damages to be calculated at some other date.
+Damages are usually assessed at the date of the wrongful act, but in England and Wales, Judge Pelling in Murfin v Ford Campbell has observed that this is not the case if justice requires the assessment of damages to be calculated at some other date.
 In Murfin v Ford Campbell, an agreement had been entered into whereby company shares were exchanged for loan notes, which could only be redeemed if certain profit thresholds had been achieved in the relevant accounting years.
 As the thresholds were not met, the loan notes were not redeemable, but at the date of the advisors' breach of contract this could not be known, only the loan notes' face value could be known.
 The conclusion was that in this case valuation could not be done until after the profit performance became known.
-In his judgement Pelling also referred to the case of Smith New Court Securities Ltd v Scrimgeour Vickers (Asset Management) Ltd, a case where continuing misrepresentation affected the appropriate date for damages to be assessed.
+In his judgement Pelling referred to Smith New Court Securities Ltd v Scrimgeour Vickers (Asset Management) Ltd, a case where continuing misrepresentation affected the appropriate date for damages to be assessed.